marccolemont/CRMX_TimoTwo/README.md

   - Pin 4: RS485_DE
   - Pin 5: RS485_RE
   - Pin 6: 3V3
+- On board voltage convertors (VIN) to 3V3 and 1V8 to avoid current load on MKR 1000 compatible boards

+Firmware:
 - SPI library to control:
   - Receiver / Transmitter mode
-  - Data tranmission / receiving of the DMX universe.
+  - Data tranmission / receiving of the DMX universe through SPI.
 RX/TX is not connected to the MKR shield.
     That way the external DMX-512 RX/TX is generated in the TimoTwo chip taking off CPU load on the MKR Arm processor.
   - Settings for TX DMX-512 timings (refresh period / time between channels / amount of channels)
   - IRQ settings and flag control for RF reception, new DMX values etc...